VFPX/VFPXDeployment/docs/ThorUpdate.md

     > If ProjectSettings.txt specifies that an APP or EXE is part of the VFPX project, VFPX Deployment ensures it's built using VFP 9 and not VFP Advanced because the APP/EXE structure is different.
 While VFP Advanced can run APP/EXEs created in VFP 9, VFP 9 cannot run APP/EXEs created in VFP Advanced.

-* Bin2PRGFolder: the path to the source code folder to which [FoxBin2PRG](https://github.com/fdbozzo/foxbin2prg) is to be applied.
-If this is specified, FoxBin2PRG is run on all VFP binary files (SCX, VCX, PJX, etc.) in the specified folder to create their text equivalents.
+* Bin2PRGFolder: a comma-separated list of relative paths to which [FoxBin2PRG](https://github.com/fdbozzo/foxbin2prg) is to be applied.
+If this is specified, FoxBin2PRG is run on all VFP binary files (SCX, VCX, PJX, etc.) in the specified folders to create their text equivalents.
 This is important because Git cannot do diffs on binary files.

     > FoxBin2PRG is automatically run on the project file specified in the PJXFile setting.
 If PJXFile is specified and the only files that need to have FoxBin2PRG run on them are included in the project, you can omit the Bin2PRGFolder setting.